How to Keep “Psychosis” Focus Groups Inclusive:

-Over the last nine years I have been leading what I call special message groups in multicultural settings.
-I have found not only that such groups can be run safely, but that they have the power to transform lives.
-However, I do have to admit that when it comes to kicking people out of group to maintain group equilibrium and safety that I believe there are a few things to consider first.
+Over the last nine years, I’ve been leading what I call special message groups in multicultural settings.
+I have found that such groups can be run safely and have the power to transform lives.
+However, I do admit that when it comes to kicking people out of group to maintain group equilibrium and safety that I believe there are a few things to consider first.

-First, I believe that a group leader needs to be prepared for the fact that mad people show up in very different ways.
+Firstly, I believe that a group leader needs to be prepared for the fact that mad people show up in very different ways.
 Group facilitators need to be familiar with and recognize a wide variety of presentations or manifestations.
-Perhaps group members may feel like they are being mocked by others in the group via illusionary ideas of reference, or even controlled by them.
+Perhaps group members may feel like they are being mocked by others in the group via illusionary ideas of reference or even controlled by them.
 They may code up their language for protection.
 They may treat the facilitator as if the facilitator can hear the same voices they hear.
-They may not believe in spite of stories shared that the facilitator has experienced what they have.
+They may not believe, in spite of stories shared, that the facilitator has experienced what they have.

-Third because there is a high degree of diversity in the mad community, I believe the facilitator needs to be extremely sensitive to all forms of culture, particularly pertaining to relevant issues of subjugation.
-Discerning the social factors that are effecting the person shows up in a difficult manner is key.
+Thirdly, because there is a high degree of diversity in the mad community, I believe the facilitator needs to be extremely sensitive to all forms of culture, particularly pertaining to relevant issues of subjugation.
+Discerning the social factors that are affecting the person shows up in a difficult manner is key.
 Race, class, gender, sexual orientation, age, religion, education, legal justice history, substance abuse history, immigration, gang affiliation, disability, employment history are all social factors that can show up

-Fifth, finally, if taking the time for a meeting or two doesn’t improve the behavior, the leader can propose a specific behavior contract to protect the group.
-In my opinion, this is best utilized in real emergency circumstances and needs to be devoid of the leader’s cultural biases to the best of their ability.
-This is also something that requires the participant’s participation in which the problem can be identified and an agreed upon solution can be proposed.
+Finally, if taking the time for a meeting or two doesn’t improve the behavior, the leader can propose a specific behavior contract to protect the group.
+This approach is best utilized in real emergency circumstances and needs to be devoid of the leader’s cultural biases to the best of his/her ability.
+This approach is also something that requires the participant’s input so that the problem can be identified and an agreed upon solution can be proposed.